Dead man's switch: Train

 In most trains, a basic level of protection is provided by a "dead man's handle" or pedal.
 If the driver is taken ill and releases this, the power will be shut off and an emergency brake application will be initiated to stop the train.

 More recent safety standards do not consider this to be adequate, as the driver may slump over the dead man's handle and continue to hold it down even though they are not capable of controlling the train.
 Modern trains overcome this risk with the addition of a vigilance system to the dead man's system.
 A buzzer or bell sounds every minute or so in order to alert the motorman or engineer.
 If they do not respond by moving a controller, or releasing and then re-applying the dead man's handle, the system will automatically initiate an emergency brake application.
 Most major rail systems in the world use this equipment, both in their freight and passenger operations.
 It is also used on the R143 and other New York City Subway cars while under CBTC operation.
 In the US, older locomotives produced before 1995 did not originally carry this feature, but given the modular nature of the system it is not uncommon to find them retrofitted.

 Aircraft

-Some aeroplanes use vigilance control to minimize hypoxia, descending to lower altitude if the pilot is unresponsive.
+Some airplanes, such as the Piper PA-46, use vigilance control to minimize hypoxia, descending to lower altitude if the pilot is unresponsive.

 In 2019, the Garmin G3000 became the first general aviation avionics suite capable of automatically diverting an aircraft to the nearest airport and landing it in the event a pilot fails to interact with the aircraft's controls or respond to system prompts.
 This automation capability has been made possible by advancements in computing, control, and navigation technologies and is of particular importance in a general aviation setting since private aircraft are often flown by only a single pilot.